A Smarter Way Forward

 Avoiding the costly duplication of facilities and programming has served Naperville well and has enhanced the community’s quality of life.
 That is why we question whether the current proposal is the right one to pursue.

 For months, many of our members and community partners have asked the YMCA for our opinion on the proposed indoor recreation center at Frontier Park.
-After attending numerous meetings and upon careful consideration and deliberation, we conclude that the District’s plan should be refined, scaled, and modified to meet the evolving needs of the community.
+After attending numerous meetings and upon careful consideration and deliberation, in Nov.
+2025, we asked that the District’s refine, scale, and modify their expansion plans to meet the evolving needs of the community.
+The Park Board decided to send their proposal for referendum, and the community will decide in the March 17, 2025 election.

 You can learn more about Fry Family YMCA’s concerns by reading our Open Letter or visiting other sections of this website.